 These come in capsule or tablet form.
 You take them by mouth.
-Take medicine as told by your doctor.
+Take as told by your doctor.

-It is best to take each dose with a full meal to decrease stomach upset.
+It is best to take Esbriet[®] (pirfenidone) or Ofev[®] (nintedanib) with food to decrease stomach upset.
 Swallow the medicines whole.
-Do not open, split, or crush.
+Do not open, split or crush.